forseti/terraform-workout/02_getting_started/v05_use_variables/README.md

 In this chapter, we are going to use variables `variable` and `output`

 #### Input variables (`variable`) ####
-To define an input variable, use the following syntax:
+To define an input `variable`, use the following syntax:
 ```hcl
 variable "<NAME>" {
   [<CONFIG> ...]